m00dawg/devdawg/README.md

 decent amount of water, a simple relay may be enough (still need to test).

-Otherwise currently the basic UI is implemented allowing one to select various modes and development processes.
-It has routines to pre-heat the water bath and run through a development cycle.
+Otherwise currently the basic UI is implemented allowing one to select various modes and development processes and a proof of concept of handing tank rotation has been tested using a motor and an H-bridge driver.
+There are also routines to pre-heat the water bath and run through a full development cycle.

-A dev cycle is a sequence of development steps to go through such as Development, Blix, Wash, etc. The controller will track the remaining time while also keeping the water bath at the desired temperature.
+A dev cycle is a sequence of development steps to go through such as Development, Blix, Wash, etc. The controller will track the remaining time while also keeping the water bath at the desired temperature and managing tank rotation.

-A partial implemetnation of routines to manage rotation speed and direction has been implemented, but is untested.
-I have a motor and H-bridge in the mail to test at least the motor functionality, but building the rig will take some time and design work.
+The motor rotation stuff works - it will rotate at a provided speed and optionally change direction at specific intervals.
+This is implemented using an H-bridge and a 12V DC motor.
+Building the rig to actually turn the tank take some design work and has yet to be done.
 The code is pretty easy - the physical design work, not so much.

 License
 -------